Editor's Note: This post was originally published in March 2018 and has been updated with additional content on September 2022.

 If an organization controls and is responsible for the personal data that it holds, it is a data controller.
 If, on the other hand, it holds the personal data, but some other organization decides and is responsible for what happens to the data, then it is a data processor

-Controller vs. Processor: Who is Impacted by the GDPR?
+Data Controller vs. Data Processor: Who is Impacted by the GDPR?

 The answer to this is both.
 Under the outgoing Data Protection Directive 95/46/EC, only controllers are liable for data protection noncompliance.
 However, the EU General Data Protection Regulation (GDPR) will strike a balance by allotting direct obligations to data processors as well.

-This represents a significant change and will dramatically increase the risk profile for entities, such as cloud and datacenter providers, that act as data processors.
+This represents a significant change and will dramatically increase the risk profile for entities like cloud and data center providers that act as data processors.
 However, the impact will also be felt by controllers who engage their services as the increased cost of compliance may lead to a consequent increase in the cost of the processors’ services.
 Controllers will also have to be extra vigilant about the processors they engage with and ensure that they have the technical and operational measures required to be GDPR-compliant.

-The controller is the principal party for data collection responsibilities.
-These responsibilities include collecting individual’s consent, storing of the data, managing consent-revoking, enabling the right to access, etc. It has to possess the ability to demonstrate compliance with the principles relating to the processing of personal data.
+The data controller is the principal party for data collection responsibilities.
+These controller responsibilities include collecting individuals’ consent, storing the data, managing consent-revoking, enabling the right to access, etc. In addition, it has to possess the ability to demonstrate compliance with the principles relating to the processing of personal data.
 These principles are listed in the GDPR as “lawfulness, fairness and transparency, data minimization, accuracy, storage limitation and integrity, and confidentiality of personal data.”

 The GDPR provides additional detail on how organizations can demonstrate that their processing activities are lawful.

 If an individual revokes consent, the controller will be responsible for initiating this request.
 Therefore, on receipt of this request, it will be required to ask the processor to remove the revoked data from their servers.